 LONG LAKE SHELTER

-Open — The shelter is available year-round on a first-come, first-served basis, though winter access may be challenging due to weather conditions.
+The shelter is available year-round on a first-come, first-served basis.
+No reservations are accepted.
+The 1.4-mile access trail is not routinely maintained and may be difficult to navigate.

 Regional Order No. 10-01 - Marijuana - Simple Possession